 “Do my fans prefer ice cream desserts or pies in the summer?
 I can easily look at this data and then produce recipes ahead of time to push out during peak months.

 If all this sounds like a lot of work, don’t stress.
 Productsup can help!
-The Productsup platform is jam-packed with everything you need to make the perfect product feed for Pinterest Shopping Ads.
+The Productsup platform is jam-packed with everything you need to make the perfect product data feed for Pinterest Shopping Ads.

 Why waste time structuring your feed when you could use our preconfigured Pinterest Shopping export template – complete with all the required and recommended fields.

 Not sure if your GTINs are up-to-date or correct?
 No problem.
 With our bulk GTIN analysis, you can automatically detect any invalid GTINs.
 Easy peasy.
 Wondering if there is an easier way to keep your product availability up-to-date on Pinterest?
 Productsup has the answer!
 With our availability rule box, you can be sure that your stock levels are always accurate and up-to-date.

 Pinterest is all about compelling visuals, which means you’ll need to make your images and videos are top-notch.
 With the Productsup Image Designer, creating compelling, eye-catching creatives has never been easier.
 Need product videos?
 No problem.
 Productsup’s Dynamic Videos tool makes it simple to create customizes, compelling videos for every single item in your inventory!

 Ready to get started with Pinterest Shopping Ads?
 Request your free platform demo today!